Emphasize plant-based meals

 Environmental impact measurement

-Given that factory farming is the largest contributor to today’s most serious environmental problems, including larger amount of greenhouse gas emissions than all transportation combined, HSI, Africa can help measure the environmental impact of changes made to your menus.
-With the help of a scientific expert, changes in food related greenhouse gas emissions will be quantified and reported in a format that your institute can use in its communications with customers/students.
-This can also be a part of your wider greenhouse gas reduction strategy and can be tailored to your needs.
+Given that factory farming is the largest contributor to today’s most serious environmental problems, including large amounts of greenhouse gas emissions, HSI/Africa can help measure the environmental impact of changes made to your menus.
+With the help of our scientific expert, changes in food related greenhouse gas emissions will be quantified and reported in a format that your institute can use in its communications.
+This can also be a part of your wider sustainability strategy and can be tailored to your needs.

 Green Monday Events